Usage of the Low-Level Interface

 ] # Equations to connect the states and rates of the reactor and corresponding process.

 All the systems in this package have connectors.
-A connector can be thought of as a port with a series of variables to connect within.
+A connector can be thought of as a port with a vector of variables to connect with.
 For example, a reactor has an inflow port which carries the flow rate and the concentrations of the state variables to the inflow.
-Similarly, it has an outflow which carries the same state variables, just for the outflow of the reactor.
+Similarly, it has an outflow port which carries the same state variables, but for the outflow of the reactor.
 These connectors can then be used to conveniently connect (hence the name) two systems.
-For example, to connect two reactors with outflow outflow1, resp. inflow inflow2 one could use the following code:
+For example, to connect two reactors with outflow outflow1

 connect(outflow1, inflow2)

 The classical equivalent to this would be to add equations for the flow rate and the concentration of every state variable in the flow.
 One can imagine that this would become very tedious for models with many reactors and several compounds involved.
 Thus the syntax using the connectors is very convenient.
-Note that the order of inflow1 and outflow2 does not matter and the statement
+Note that the order of inflow1

 connect(inflow2, outflow1)